 About Instituto Tecnológico y de Estudios Superiores de Occidente (ITESO)

-Students must be in good academic and disciplinary standing with the university to study abroad.
-When reviewing applications for approval, disciplinary records will be taken into consideration and students must be cleared by the Dean’s office to study abroad.
-Students on conduct probation will not be able to study abroad if they are on conduct probation that does not expire prior to the start date of the semester abroad program.
-Students applying need to submit a travel warning petition if approved to participate.
+Students must be in good academic and disciplinary standing with the University to study abroad.
+Each applicant’s disciplinary record will be reviewed, and students must be cleared by the Office of the Dean of Richmond College or Westhampton College.
+Students on conduct probation will not be able to study abroad if their probationary period extends beyond the start date of their intended program.
+Situations of housing probation and honor probation will be handled on a case-by-case basis.

 - ITESO was founded by Jesuits in 1957

 - Volunteer, sport, cultural and extracurricular activities

 - Ranked 4th in Mexico for private universities

 - Approximately 10-15 foreign students attend ITESO for a semester or a year.